bootstrap-ruby/bootstrap_form/README.md

 ### bootstrap_form_with

-Note that `form_with` in Rails 5.1 does not add IDs to form elements and labels by default, which are both important to Bootstrap markup.
-This behaviour is corrected in Rails 5.2.

 To get started, just use the `bootstrap_form_with` helper in place of `form_with`.
 Here's an example:

 ![Example 2](demo/doc/screenshots/bootstrap/readme/02_example.png "Example 2")